 Development of the site will help reduce the flooding experienced by many residents in the village, as it is located on the eastern edge of Smallfield enabling it to intercept and regulate surface water flows from nearby streams that currently overwhelm the village drainage system.
 As a part of the proposals Landform is working with the Parish, Environment Agency and Tandridge DC on their wider flood relief proposals.

-Smallfield falls within Tandridge District Council, which has at 94%, the highest level of land lying within the Green Belt of any district within the UK.
-This makes the identification and delivery of the necessary level of new housing and employment land for the district very challenging.
+More than 94% of the land in the Tandridge DC area lies within the Green Belt - the highest level of any district within the UK - which makes the identification and delivery of the necessary level of new housing and employment land for the district very challenging.

 Download a pdf of the Smallfield Development Brief